 In July 1994, the sanctuary doubled in size with a 3,158-acre donation from Temple-Inland Inc. The remainder of the donation was a 2,778-acre conservation easement.
 The easement prohibits commercial and residential development and commits to the protection of bottomland hardwood forests and establishment of a sustainable longleaf pine forestry program.

 The preserve is open to the public for hiking and bird watching, photography and nature study; visitors can also rent canoes and kayaks from local vendors on Village Creek.
+Dogs are prohibited.
 The preserve is Site #17 on the Upper Loop of the Great Texas Coastal Birding Trail and is included in the Top 500 Birding Places by the American Bird Conservancy.
 The 8.5 mile stretch of Village Creek that flows through the preserve is included in the Village Creek Canoe Trail with the Texas Paddling Trail Program of the Texas Parks & Wildlife Dept.

 A Big Thicket Microcosm (PDF)

 Download Fact Sheets